What is the Advantage and Disadvantage of wholesale glass beer mugs

 Some of the disadvantages of glass packaging include:

-While you might be able to get away with dropping a plastic bottle without it breaking, that is rarely the case when it comes to glass products.
+While you might get away with dropping a plastic bottle without it breaking, that is rarely the case with glass products. - Rigid yet brittle

 So is glass better than plastic?
 Who's the winner in glass vs plastic for bottles and other types of containers?